groupdocs-merger/GroupDocs.Merger-Products/content/merger/java/remove/excel.md

 ---
 ############################# Static ############################
-layout: "auto-gen-merger"
+layout: "auto-gen"
-date: 2022-09-19T15:02:06
+date: 2021-05-13T13:40:24+03:00
 draft: false
-otherformats: dot mhtml odt ott ppt txt xlam xls xlsb xlsm xlsx xlt xltm xltx xps jpeg

 ############################# Head ############################
-head_title: "Remove EXCEL Pages in Java"
+head_title: "Delete Specific Pages from Excel File in Java"
-head_description: "Remove or delete a single page or collection of pages from a EXCEL file in Java by reversing the pages order using the documents merger API."
+head_description: "Remove or delete a single page or collection of pages from a Excel file in Java by reversing the pages order using document merger API."

 ############################# Header ############################
-title: "Remove EXCEL Pages In Java"
+title: "Delete or Remove Pages From Excel in Java"
-description: "Remove EXCEL Pages with a few lines of Java code."
+description: "Delete or Remove a single page or collection of specific pages from a Excel file using documents merger API for Java & J2SE applications."
 bg_image: "https://cms.admin.containerize.com/templates/aspose/App_Themes/V3/images/bg/header1.png"
 bg_overlay: false
 button: